ePaperInnovation/pl-mcu-epd/Documentation/getstarted.rst

 If using the Parrot board and the optional Ruddock2 board, ensure that:

-1. The P5 “I2C isolate” 2-pin header on the Ruddock2, has no link fitted
+1. The P5 â€œI2C isolateâ€� 2-pin header on the Ruddock2, has no link fitted
 2. The P4 2-pin header on the Ruddock2, has a link fitted
 3. The switch SW7 on the Ruddock2 is set to ON
 4. 5V power supply, 200mA for small displays, 2A for large displays, is used